OpenTechSchool/html-css-beginners/index.md

  * [CSS Portal](https://developer.mozilla.org/en-US/docs/Web/CSS) -
    Tutorials for writing effective CSS, demos of CSS3, and much more.
  * [CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) -
-   More CSS properties and classes than you can wave a stick at.
+   More CSS properties and classes than you can shake a stick at.

 Learning resources: